 As part of proactive measures to reduce the spread of coronavirus (COVID-19), The Bellevue Hospital’s Emergency Department has put in place a new process for evaluating patients.

-All patients coming to the Emergency Department will drive up to the main Emergency Department Entrance and a staff member will be waiting to assess whether the patient will be seen for influenza-like illness or non-influenza-like illnesses and injuries.
-From there, patients will be directed to different areas depending on your symptoms and illness.
+All patients coming to the Emergency Department will enter the main Emergency Department Entrance and a staff member will be waiting to assess whether the patient will be seen for influenza-like illness or non-influenza-like illnesses and injuries.
+From there, patients will be directed to different areas depending on their symptoms and illness.

 How can I help protect myself?